dteoh/SlowQuitApps/README.md

 ### Changing default delay

+The currently set delay can be reviewed with:

+	$ defaults read com.dteoh.SlowQuitApps

-For example, to change the delay to 5 seconds, open up Terminal app and run the following command:
+To change the delay to 5 seconds for example, open up Terminal app and run the following command:

     $ defaults write com.dteoh.SlowQuitApps delay -int 5000